ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging/index.md

 - The example uses [Refresh Cells](/view-refresh/#refresh-cells) to get the grid to execute the Cell Class Rules again over the destination folder when the destination folder changes.

 <grid-example title='Highlighting Drag with Tree Data' name='highlighting-drag-tree-data' type='generated' options='{ "enterprise": true, "extras": ["fontawesome"], "modules": ["clientside", "rowgrouping"] }'></grid-example>

-## Dragging Multiple Rows

-With unmanaged row dragging, the application is in control of what gets dragged, so it is possible to use the events to drag more than one row at a time, e.g. to move all selected rows in one go if using row selection.

 ## Other Row Models